All Episodes

 That's another thing, by the way.

-In our country, the government wants to screw us.
+Anyway, in our country, the government wants to screw us.

 But in Russia, they want everybody screwing each other because they want babies born.

-In past years, prizes have been awarded To couples who give birth in exactly nine months from the unofficial public holiday.
+In past years, prizes have been awarded to couples who give birth in exactly nine months from the unofficial public holiday.

 In 2012, the winning pair were presented with a Jeep.